 According to EcmySoft research, this AI conversion takes roughly 5 seconds compared to 2-4 minutes when you do it manually.
 That might not sound like much for one email.
 But when you’re getting 10-15 school emails per week across multiple children, those minutes add up fast.

 Sunday takes this further by working completely in the background.
-You forward your school emails once during setup, and then you never think about it again.
+You connect your email once during setup, and then you never think about it again.
 Every PE day, cake sale, and parents’ evening lands in your calendar automatically.
 You get a WhatsApp message on Sunday evening with the week ahead, plus reminders the day before each event.

 The difference between Sunday and basic email tools is simple.
 With Gmail or Outlook, you still have to open each email, find the create-event option, and check the details are right.
 With Sunday, you do nothing.
 The emails get processed whether you read them or not.